Cover Letter Writing Tips

 2nd Paragraph — Summary of Qualifications

 Mention one or two key qualifications you think would be of greatest interest to the employer.
 Tell why the organization, location, or the type of work appeals to you.
-Generate interest so the reader is interested in reading your resume.
+Generate interest so the reader wants to read your resume.

 3rd Paragraph — Request for Action